 The need for accountability, motivation and inspiration

-“When I returning to Sydney in 2010 I had a new job with more sane hours, which gave me more free time.
+“When I returning to Sydney I had a new job with more sane hours, which gave me more free time.
 I Googled writing courses one day and discovered Australian Writers’ Centre.
 It was in a handy location and the hours were doable after work, so I signed up for Creative Writing Stage 1.
 It was the best decision I made for my writing career!” she says.

 “I took the classes because I needed accountability, someone to check in on how my book was coming along.
 I hoped a course would give me the inspiration, and motivation, to push through that first 15-20K words and finish a manuscript.”

 One of the most useful things Astrid found about the course was meeting like-minded people!
 “Writing is such a solitary pursuit and breaking into the industry is quite mysterious and overwhelming.
 It often feels like there’s a secret handshake that no one told you about!” she says.